commercetools/commercetools-postman-collection/GettingStarted.md

-# Getting started with commercetools Postman Collection.
+# Getting started with the commercetools Postman Collection.

 ## What are Postman Collections?